 For more information on the ICP, refer to:

-Amendment GC108 to the Whittlesea and Mitchell Planning Schemes
+Amendment GC134 to the Mitchell and Whittlesea Planning Schemes

-An ICP is necessary to deliver all the infrastructure items identified by and required within the Donnybrook Woodstock PSP.
+An ICP is necessary to deliver the infrastructure items identified in the Donnybrook-Woodstock Precinct Structure Plan.
 Specifically, the supplementary levy component has been included to cover the costs of construction of supplementary ICP transport items.

 This ICP will have effect on an interim basis and is necessary until such time as an on-going ICP can replace it.
 The final ICP will follow a normal amendment process, which will be subject to formal exhibition and a panel process, if necessary.

 Estimates of Land Value

 The VPA has notified affected landowners and council in writing of the estimates of value for affected property owners.

 The affected landowners were able to make a submission about the valuers report through this process, which is now complete.

 The Victorian Planning Authority has prepared the Donnybrook/Woodstock Precinct Structure Plan, which will guide the development of two new suburbs in Melbourne’s north.
 This plan will rezone land to allow for new uses, including provision of land to facilitate new infrastructure necessary to support the growth of new communities, such as schools.

 The Donnybrook and Woodstock precincts will develop as attractive places to call home, with a strong emphasis on the retention of natural features and high-quality landscaping in an urban environment supported by strong transport connections and community facilities.